asaghafi/EGAIN/README.md

 # EGAIN
-Abolfazl Saghafi, Soodeh Moallemian, Miray Budak, and Rutvik Deshpande, EGAIN: Enhanced Generative Adversarial Networks for Imputing Missing Values, under review by TMLR, March 2025.
+Abolfazl Saghafi, Soodeh Moallemian, Miray Budak, and Rutvik Deshpande, EGAIN: Enhanced Generative Adversarial Networks for Imputing Missing Values, under review since March 2025.

 <code style="color : red">Note: the main EGAIN codes are not shared yet as we are waiting for the reveiw process to conclude.</code>